The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Requirements for a business licence can vary depending on the local council which oversees your designated territory.
 Sometimes you may also need a street trading licence or a peddler’s certificate.

 It doesn’t matter what certification or licence is needed; you’ll have to pay a fee.
-The convenience of overseeing a vending machine business franchise cannot be overstated.
+The convenience of overseeing vending machine businesses cannot be overstated.
 That’s because if everything else is closed down, your vending machine is still accessible and providing quality products to customers.

 It’s also good to have a personalised presentation prepared and ready to go if you need to pitch to a new location in your designated territory.
 It shows the territory building owners you’re serious, you’ve done your research, and you’re committed to succeeding.